terrycojones/maxtabs/README.md

 it.
 When the extension is disabled, all saved URLs will immediately be re-opened in the order they were originally clicked.

+Note that the extension starts in the disabled state so as not to surprise users when it starts removing excess tabs.

-When the extension starts, if you have too many tabs open it will close as many tabs as needed (choosing the right-most tabs in your window(s)) to get you down to the maximum number.
+When the extension is enabled (via the context menu), if you have too many tabs open it will close as many tabs as needed (choosing the right-most tabs in your window(s)) to get you down to the maximum number.
 The URLs for tabs that are closed will be remembered and restored once you further reduce the number of open tabs you have.

 ## Why?